-Cluster analysis requires substantial user input (selection of number of clusters, clustering routine, similarity criteria, etc) and results can therefore be ambiguous:
+Cluster analysis requires substantial user input (selection of number of clusters, clustering routine, similarity criteria, etc)

 always give detailed information on how your cluster analysis was performed increasing the number of clusters will decrease the within variance, until all samples are their own cluster.
 That result is however meaningless....